G-symmetric monoidal categories of modules over equivariant commutative ring spectra: -symmetric monoidal categories of modules over an algebra

-\end{proposition} \begin{proof} Both sides take disjoint unions to smash products (the left by construction and the right by definition), so it suffices to show this for $T=G/H$.
-Both sides are then indexed products.
-We now unpack both sides.
+\begin{proof} Since both sides take disjoint unions to smash products (the left by construction and the right by definition), it suffices to construct the canonical isomorphism when $T=G/H$.
+In this case, each side is then an indexed product.

-Since this is a point-set statement, we can work in the equivalent category of orthogonal spectra with a $G$-action and prove the desired equality there.
+Using the additive change of universe equivalence, we can work in the category of orthogonal spectra with a $G$-action and prove the desired equality there.
 In this case, both sides are the indexed product associated to $p\colon G/H\to \ast$, so it will suffice to show that the resulting diagrams are isomorphic.
 For the left-hand side, the diagram is the constant diagram $X^{G/H}$.
 For the right-hand side, the diagram is determined by choosing coset representatives and sending a coset $gH$ to the $gHg^{-1}$-spectrum $g\cdot i_H^\ast X$ (where here $g\cdot Y$ for an $H$-spectrum $Y$ is just the restriction along the isomorphism $gHg^{-1}\cong H$).
 However, we then have an equivariant isomorphism of diagrams

 which at a coset $gH$ is simply multiplication by $g$.
 The indexed products are therefore isomorphic. \end{proof}

 \begin{remark} The key step in the argument is the same as the one showing that we have canonical isomorphisms